About the project

 Warmworks is the chosen delivery partner in South East Scotland.

-Changeworks, a leading environmental charity based in Edinburgh, will work with Warmworks to lead a programme of activity to find applicants for the project.
+Changeworks, a leading environmental charity based in Edinburgh, has been leading a programme of activity to find applicants for the project.

 How it will work